bitfocus/companion-module-panasonic-tv-th/HELP.md

 * Input Select
 * View Mode

-New models (such as the TH-49CQE1W), require and updated communication protocol, if using one of these new models you will also get the power status reported as a variable.
+New models (such as the TH-49CQE1W), require an updated communication protocol, if using one of these new models you will also get the power status reported as a variable.